 Most of our jewelry includes at least one antique stamped brass, cut steel or pewter button that was manufactured between 1880 and 1918.
-We also use several different kinds of vintage glass buttons most of which were manufactured in Europe between 1920 and 1960.
+We also use several kinds of vintage glass buttons, most of which were manufactured in Europe between 1920 and 1960.

-In the weird and wonderful world of button collecting, buttons that are more than a century old are considered to be antique and the ones that are more than forty years old are classified as vintage.
+In the weird and wonderful world of button collecting, we consider buttons that are more than a century old to be antique and the ones that are over forty years old as vintage.

 The fastest way to determine if a button is antique is to examine the back.
 If it has a looped or twisted wire shank embedded into the button, it’s very likely an antique.
 Vintage or new buttons more often have a shank molded or stamped into the back of the button.

 Almost every antique button is a one and only and so the one on your piece of jewelry will not be identical to the one in the images on our website product pages.
 Our studio team hand assembles every piece of jewelry we sell, and when doing so they choose what they think is the ideal button for that piece.
 So, we cannot guarantee it will be exactly the same as the product page, but we do promise it will be lovely.